Paper: Invention and development

+Battle of Talas

+Popular history points to the Battle of Talas in 751 CE as when papermaking spread to the Islamic world, purporting that Tang dynasty papermakers were captured as prisoners and used to extract 'the secrets' of papermaking.
+However, archaeological finds from 313 CE in Samarkand suggest paper's presence outside China centuries before.

 Papermaking

+Pulp

+Pulp is a lignocellulosic mixture of isolated fibers.
+Traditional low-lignin pulp sources like rags and paper mulberry can be mechanically broken down; industrial pulpmaking largely makes use of pulpwood, which can be pulped chemically or mechanically.

 Chemical pulping

 To make pulp from wood, a chemical pulping process separates lignin from cellulose fibre.
 A cooking liquor is used to dissolve the lignin, which is then washed from the cellulose; this preserves the length of the cellulose fibres.
 Paper made from chemical pulps are also known as wood-free papers (not to be confused with tree-free paper); this is because they do not contain lignin, which deteriorates over time.
 The pulp can also be bleached to produce white paper, but this consumes 5% of the fibres.
 Chemical pulping processes are not used to make paper made from cotton, which is already 90% cellulose.

 There are three main chemical pulping processes: the sulfite process dates back to the 1840s and was the dominant method before the second world war.
 The kraft process, invented in the 1870s and first used in the 1890s, is now the most commonly practised strategy; one of its advantages is the chemical reaction with lignin produces heat, which can be used to run a generator.
 Most pulping operations using the kraft process are net contributors to the electricity grid or use the electricity to run an adjacent paper mill.
 Another advantage is that this process recovers and reuses all inorganic chemical reagents.
 Soda pulping is another specialty process used to pulp straws, bagasse and hardwoods with high silicate content.